devansh1305/project3/README.md

 # project3

-zipCont -> service to compress and uncompress files storageCont -> service to upload and download files from s3 bucket webserverCont -> service to host webserver to accept user requests
+zipCont -> service to compress and uncompress files \n storageCont -> service to upload and download files from s3 bucket webserverCont -> service to host webserver to accept user requests